digitraceslab/niimpy/docs/schema.rst

 The on-disk format is currently irrelevant, as long as the producers can create a DataFrame of the necessary format.
 Currently, we provide readers for sqlite3 and csv.
-Standards may be produced later.
+Other standards may be implemented later.